A Tale Of Two VISA Cancellations

 December 16, 2021: After being notified he had been in contact with positive cases, he took a COVID-19 rapid antigen test in Serbia which came back negative.
 He also did a PCR test, but did not receive the result straight away.

 This information was not made public until January, although his visa was cancelled prior upon arrival at Tullamarine Airport in Melbourne.

 December 17, 2021: Djokovic attends a youth tennis player event in Belgrade, Serbia.
 He is seen across social media with young tennis players and parents.

-December 18, 2021: Djokovic does an interview and photo shoot with the French newspaper L’Equipe, and does not disclose his positive COVID-19 PCR test.
+December 18, 2021: Djokovic does an interview and photo shoot with the French newspaper L’Equipe.
+He does not disclose his positive COVID-19 PCR test.